dioxfile/Logic_Clock_Didatic_Tool/README.md

 ## Support

-If you need assistance, please contact the software provider.
+If you need assistance, please contact the software provider: [LLCTT Owner](https://www.linkedin.com/in/di%C3%B3genes-antonio-m-jos%C3%A9-jos%C3%A9-40ba6223/).

 ## Usage Rights